 Law Faculty Admission Test (LFAT) is a university level entrance exam conducted by Allahabad University for admissions to 123 seats of BA LLB programme.

 *Disclaimer – The article above is based on last year’s official notification.
 It will be updated as soon as the official notification is made for this year.

-Stay tuned to law.careers360.com for more news and feature articles on LFAT 2015
+Stay tuned to law.careers360.com for latest updates and articles on LFAT 2016

 There are 120 seats which will be filled through LFAT 2020 for admission in BA LLB in Allahabad University.6 seats are reserved for wards of Teacher and Employee working in Allahabad University.

 You may check any other related information by clicking the link below